 While the natural mosquito repellant alternative market is bursting with differentiated options, few can currently compare to the proven effectiveness (both in field and laboratory testing) of lemon eucalyptus oil.
 With viable options in consumer-grade spray forms, lemon eucalyptus oil holds perhaps the most viable solution to decreasing you and your family’s use of DEET-based insect repellants.
 If any natural insect repellant were to receive a full commendation, lemon eucalyptus oil would come the closest to earning all five stars.

 Also, a great deal of lemon eucalyptus oil’s potential use as a DEET-alternative derives from its present usage in a broad range of consumer-grade products.
 Several major brands currently produce lemon eucalyptus oil sprays, most of which are lauded for their comparable effectiveness when it comes to dissuading mosquitos as well as their fresh, citrusy scent.
 For this reason, lemon eucalyptus oil holds the greatest implementation potential among those that do not wish to dabble with other essential oils or grow their own insect repellant plants.

-Forms of Lemon Eucalyptus and Where to Get it
+Forms of Lemon Eucalyptus and Where to Get Them

 2 – Consumer Reports.
 Do ‘Natural’ Insect Repellents Work?.
 Consumer Reports.
 May 20 2019.

 Checkout our analysis of other essential oils as natural mosquito repellents: